-If you’re like a lot of workforce leaders, a strong hiring year and reported economic upswing may have you dancing into 2017 feeling cautiously optimistic about retention and increased productivity.
+If you’re like a lot of workforce leaders, a strong hiring year and reported economic upswing may have you feeling cautiously optimistic about retention and increased productivity.
 However, I wouldn’t count your chickens just yet.
 A prudent leader would be remiss to overlook two abiding truths: 1) only a mere 30% of employees claim to be engaged at work, and 2) the axiom, “people leave bad managers, not bad companies” has never been more apropos than it is today.

 In other words, despite the favorable economic climate change, don’t expect to see “engaged employees” removed from the endangered species list any time soon.